Troubleshooting the Shopify POS app

 Force close the Shopify POS app

-If you find that the Shopify POS app is slow, or that it sometimes freezes, then try forcing the app to close and then reopening it.
+If you find that the Shopify POS app is slow, not syncing with the Shopify admin, or that it sometimes freezes, then try forcing the app to close and then reopening it.

 Send a report from the Shopify POS app